The Man with the Golden Gun (film): Filming

 Filming commenced on 6 November 1973 at the partly submerged wreck of the RMS Queen Elizabeth, which acted as a top-secret MI6 base grounded in Victoria Harbour in Hong Kong.
 The crew was small, and a stunt double was used for James Bond.
 Other Hong Kong locations included the Hong Kong Dragon Garden as the estate of Hai Fat, which portrayed a location in Bangkok.
 The major part of principal photography started on 18 April 1974 in Thailand.
 Thai locations included Bangkok, Thonburi, Phuket and nearby Phang Nga Province, on the islands of Ko Khao Phing Kan (เกาะเขาพิงกัน) and Ko Tapu (เกาะตะปู).
 Scaramanga's hideout is on Ko Khao Phing Kan, and Ko Tapu is often now referred to as "James Bond Island" both by locals and in tourist guidebooks.
 The scene during the boxing match used an actual Muay Thai fixture at Lumpinee Boxing Stadium.
 The car chase in Bangkok was filmed near the khlong on Krung Kasem Road.

-Production returned in late-April to Hong Kong, and also to Macau, for it is famous for its casinos, which Hong Kong lacks.
+Production returned in late-April to Hong Kong, followed by filming in Macau for its famous casinos, which Hong Kong lacks.
 Some scenes in Thailand had to be finished, and production had to move to studio work in Pinewood Studios; this included sets such as Scaramanga's solar energy plant and island interior.
-Academy Award winner Oswald Morris was hired to finish the job after cinematographer Ted Moore became ill.
-Morris was initially reluctant, as he did not like his previous experiences taking over other cinematographers' work, but accepted after dining with Broccoli.
+Academy Award-winning cinematographer Oswald Morris was hired as a replacement for Ted Moore, who fell ill during the shoot.
+Morris was initially reluctant, as he did not like his previous experiences with taking over other cinematographers' work, but accepted after dining with Broccoli.
 Production wrapped in Pinewood in August 1974.

 Bond's duel with Scaramanga, which Mankewicz said was inspired by the climactic faceoff in Shane, was shortened as the producers felt it was causing pacing problems.
 The trailers featured some of the cut scenes.

 Hamilton adapted an idea of his involving Bond in Disneyland for Scaramanga's funhouse.
 The funhouse was designed to be a place where Scaramanga could get the upper hand by distracting the adversary with obstacles, and was described by Murton as a "melting pot of ideas" which made it "both a funhouse and a horror house".
 While an actual wax figure of Roger Moore was used, Moore's stunt double Les Crawford was the cowboy figure, and Ray Marione played the Al Capone figure.
-The canted sets such as the funhouse and the Queen Elizabeth had inspiration from German Expressionist films such as The Cabinet of Dr. Caligari.
+The canted sets such as the funhouse and the Queen Elizabeth had inspiration from German expressionist films such as The Cabinet of Dr. Caligari.
 For Scaramanga's solar power plant, Hamilton used both the Pinewood set and a miniature projected by Derek Meddings, often cutting between each other to show there was no discernible difference.
 The destruction of the facility was a combination of practical effects on the set and destroying the miniature.
 Meddings based the island blowing up on footage of the Battle of Monte Cassino.